ncatlab/nlab-content/pages/15647.md

 of the $-s$ power of $H$, which, if $H$ is suitably self-adjoint, is the [[sum]] of the $-s$-powers of all its [[eigenvalues]], as a function of $s$.
 This is analogous to the _[[Riemann zeta function]]_ and the [[Dedekind zeta function]] (or would be if there were something like a [[Laplace operator]] on [[Spec(Z)]] or more generally on an [[arithmetic curve]], see at _[[function field analogy]]_).

-The exponetial of the derivative of the zeta function and $n = 0$ also encodes the [[functional determinant]] of $H$, a regularized version ("zeta function regularization") of the naive and generally ill-defined product of all eigenvalues.
-As such zeta functions play a central role in [[quantum field theory]].
+The exponential of the derivative of the zeta function at $n = 0$ also encodes the [[functional determinant]] of $H$, a regularized version ("zeta function regularization") of the naive and generally ill-defined product of all eigenvalues.
+As such, zeta functions play a central role in [[quantum field theory]].

 Generally, the values of $\zeta_H(s)$ of interest in [[physics]] (when regarding $H$ as a [[Hamilton operator]]) are those for (low) integral $s$.
 These are just the _[[special values of L-functions]]_.